 Drink water every day.
 Not diet soda, not crystal light, but water!
 Sure, you might not like the plain taste of water.
 So go to your local Walmart and buy an herbal tea box and put that in your water.
-Otherwise, you may think that diet soda is better for you, but it is not.
-There is an ingredient in it called aspartame.
-It makes you want to consume more food, it also has menthol and phenylalanine.
-It can cause cancer or even a stroke.

 We're all supposed to drink 8 glasses of water a day, but yuck!
 I don't like it.
 However, I do love sparkling seltzer water.
 So from now on, I buy generic brand flavored seltzers and fill half of a tall glass with seltzer and the rest with water.